EESSI/docs/docs/roadmap.md

 Current areas of interest include automated license compliance workflows and improved visibility of software licensing information.

+We intend to create a new EESSI version every (calendar) year, by rebuilding the EESSI compatibility layer and gradually installing software on top of it in the software layer, using new compiler toolchains.

 In addition, we expect to provide installations for over 1,000 unique (non-extension) software projects soon -- see also [Overview of available software](available_software/index.md).